anthonygrees/get_shirt_hot_with_splunk/labs/api.md

 ![Architecture](/images/api/acs_architecture.png)

 ## ACS
 The ACS (Admin Config Service) is an external facing service that will actually handle the API requests from the Splunk Cloud Admins.
 The service will in-turn translate the calls to the various internal systems to honour the admins requests as required.
 It works for SplunkCloud versions on Victoria experience.
-You can Determine your SplunkCloud experience [here](https://docs.splunk.com/Documentation/SplunkCloud/8.2.2105/Admin/Experience).
+You can determine your SplunkCloud experience [here](https://docs.splunk.com/Documentation/SplunkCloud/8.2.2105/Admin/Experience).

 ## DMC
 The DMC is the Distributed Management Console and provides a set of API commands.
 It works for SplunkCloud versions on Classic experience.